Skip to content

 In this screen shot, taken at 5pm 09 January, 2025, ‘Wind’, Air’, ‘Sfc (surface)’ were selected.
 Mouse-clicked Cook Straight (shows up as a green circle) opened a second smaller popup window showing the location (Lat. & Long) wind direction (140°) and speed (30kph).

 Zoom in to explore the multiple options including very localised sea surface temperatures and currents, or zoom out to a world map, to, for example, track cyclones/hurricanes forming, their wind speeds and direction of travel.
+For more detailed and historic observations of waves along the east coast of Te Waipounamu South Island see South Island Wave Monitoring Network.

 Return to ‘maps menu’ this page